 Thus, in the technological sector, we would find a diversity of actors and modalities of mutualisation and partnerships for the common good around digital services of general interest.
-This sub-sector would operate according to the well-tried rules of the Social and Solidarity Economy:
+This sub-sector would function according to the well-tried rules of the Social and Solidarity Economy:

-- primacy of the person and the corporate purpose over capital, - voluntary and open membership, - democratic control by the members - defence and application of the principles of solidarity and responsibility, - management autonomy and independence from public authorities, - The majority of surpluses are used to achieve objectives that promote sustainable development and serve the interests of members and the general public.
+- primacy of the person and the corporate purpose over the capital, - voluntary and open membership, - democratic control by the members - defence and application of the principles of solidarity and responsibility, - management autonomy and independence from public authorities, - The majority of the surplus is used to achieve objectives that promote sustainable development and serve the interests of the members and the general public.

-In order to make this digital Social Solidarity Economy in Europe a leading sector for the ecological and societal transition of the Union, its digital transformation must be considerably accelerated in the coming years, by acting on three aspects:
+To make this digital Social Solidarity Economy in Europe a leading sector for the ecological and societal transition of the Union, its digital transformation must be considerably accelerated in the coming years, by acting on three aspects:

 - 1. Resources & infrastructure: building capacity and cooperation for a digital and collaborative social economy - 2.
-Supply and socio-economic models: valorisation and development of new models of 'commons' at the heart of the recovery plan - 3.
-Skills: digital acculturation and new social and solidarity digital professions in Europe
+Supply and socio-economic models: valorisation and development of new models of "commons" at the heart of the recovery plan

+3. Skills: digital Europe acculturation and new social and solidarity -based digital protessions in

-1. RESOURCES & INFRASTRUCTURE STRAND: BUILDING CAPACITY AND COOPERATION FOR A DIGITAL AND COLLABORATIVE SOCIAL ECONOMY
+1. RESOURCES & INFRASTRUCTURE COMPONENT: BUILDING CAPACITY AND COOPERATION FOR A DIGITAL AND COLLABORATIVE SOCIAL ECONOMY